mghaffar89/Employee-DMS/README.md

 # Description

+Using node, inquirer, and MySQL, an CMS application was created to organize and keep track of a company's employees.
+Databases can become quite large and hold a wealth of information.
+That is why its important to keep an easy to use and clean interface so that companies can easily find and update the information they have stored.

 # Installation

 Please insure you have all the tools to run node on your terminal.
 It is recommended to install npm before using this application and check your version of node.
 Then clone the github repo provided above or visit the application website.